 The Lenovo Legion Y740’s keyboard is pleasant, though a little stiff.
 There’s full RGB backlighting as well, provided by Corsair’s ICUE software.

 There’s also a row of utility keys down the left-hand side.
 Two of them are labeled as macro keys, two control the keyboard brightness, one’s set to record game footage, and the last half-sized key launches Lenovo’s Vantage settings software.
 The trackpad is a relief, with physical buttons for left- and right-click.

 There’s about an inch of plastic jutting out of the rear of the laptop, which makes it more difficult to use the Lenovo Legion Y740 in cramped conditions.
 That’s doubly true in this case because Lenovo’s opted to place nearly all the ports rear-facing.
-The left side of the laptop has a 3.5mm jack and a single USB-C port, the right side has a single USB-input.
-Two more USB ports with power, Ethernet, HDMI-out, and mini display port.
+The left side of the laptop has a 3.5mm jack and a single USB-C port, the right side has a single USB input.
+Two more USB ports with power, Ethernet, HDMI-out, and a mini display port.

 Design and Build Quality

 It is a sleeve with a flat-gray id.
 The only external indication of a gaming machine is that the lights illuminate the Lenovo Legion logo and the ‘Y’ shaped back on the rear vents.
 Flashing vents may strike some people as silly, but the default clear, blue light is less aggressive than the red-black color scheme you find on most gaming laptops.
 It is great and portable, measuring 14.2 x 10.5 x 0.88 inches and weighing almost 5 pounds accurately.